social-info-lab/global_news_synchrony/readme.txt

-This is for our webconf research paper "" and ICWSM dataset paper:
+This is for our webconf research paper "Global News Synchrony and Diversity During the Start of the COVID-19 Pandemic" and ICWSM dataset paper "A Multilingual Similarity Dataset for News Article Frame".
+The code directory of the sections are:

-1. Data collection: ner_art_sampling
+1. Data collection: ner_art_sampling;

-2. Semeval Baseline: Semeval_baseline
+2. Semeval Baseline: Semeval_baseline;

 2. Transformer model: network_inference;

-3. Graph Clustering data: ner_art_sampling/network_data/input/oslom.tsv_oslo_files/partitions_level_0
+3. Graph Clustering data: ner_art_sampling/network_data/input/oslom.tsv_oslo_files/partitions_level_0;

-4. Regression Analysis: ner_art_sampling/visualize_matched_inference.py
+4. Regression Analysis: ner_art_sampling/visualize_matched_inference.py.

+The overall processing pipeline is:

+The data collection pipeline for multilingual news article similarity is: